-Under our Articles of Incorporation we are authorized to issue 1,000,000 shares of preferred stock, par value \$0.001 per share, and 25,000,000 shares of common stock, par value \$0.001 per share.
+Under our Articles of Incorporation we are authorized to issue 1,000,000 shares of preferred stock, par value \$0.001 per share, and 25,000,000 shares of common stock, par value \$0.001 per share ("Common Stock").
 As of June 30, 2016, we had authorized the issuance of 900,000 shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock"), of which 700,000 shares were issued and outstanding, and we had 7,573,165 shares of common stock issued and outstanding.
-At a meeting of our Board of Directors on June 2, 2016, for the reasons discussed below, our Board of Directors adopted, subject to approval of our stockholders at the Annual Meeting, an amendment to our Articles of Incorporation increasing the number of shares of preferred stock we are authorized to issue from 1,000,000 shares to 3,000,000 shares (the "Charter Amendment").
+At a meeting of our Board of Directors on June 2, 2016, for the reasons discussed below, our Board of Directors adopted, subject to approval of our stockholders at the Annual Meeting, an amendment to our Articles of Incorporation increasing the number of shares of preferred stock we are authorized to issue from 1,000,000 shares to 3,000,000 shares, including 2,000,000 shares of Series A Preferred Stock (the "Charter Amendment").
 A copy of the Certificate of Amendment to Articles of Incorporation is annexed as Appendix A to this Proxy Statement.